mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ## Part 2 Questions

 **Q5 (5 pts):** The easiest way to deal with missing values is to simply exclude the incomplete records from our analysis.
 In lecture, two deletion approaches were presented: pairwise deletion, where we only exclude records that have missing values in the column(s) of interest, and listwise deletion, where we exclude all records that have at least one missing value.
-Use each of these approaches to determine the average `annual_base_pay` among the survey respondents and submit your answer as `q5.csv`, with one record per line (each record should have three columns - the name of the deletion technique used, the number of records actually used in the analysis and the calculated average `annual_base_pay`).
+Use pairwise deletion to determine the average `annual_base_pay` among the survey respondents and submit your code as `q5.py`.

-**Q6 (5 pts):**
+**Q6 (5 pts):** A slightly more sophisticated approach is to replace all missing values in a column with the same value (often the column average).
+Use this approach to determine the average `signing_bonus` among the survey respondents and submit your code as `q6.py`.
+Justify your choice of imputed value in a comment.

-**Q7 (5 pts):**
+**Q7 (5 pts):** Imputing missing values with the same value preserves the number of data points, but can create skew in the dataset.
+One way to combat this issue is by instead using regression to individually determine each imputed value.
+Use this approach to determine the average `annual_bonus` among the survey respondents, regressing missing values based on the `annual_base_pay` column, and submit your code as `q7.py`.

 **Q8 (5 pts):** Examine the type of each column using `<your-dataframe-name>.dtypes`.
 Do you see any problems? (*Hint: you can also see the issue from the dataset preview above*) Describe them.
 Also describe at lest two ways in which the survey designers could have mitigated this issue when creating the response form.
 Submit `q8.txt` with your answers.
 Assuming that most respondents made consistent assumptions about the intended type of each field, use the tools from Part 1 to transform the dataset as needed and the re-load it into python.
 Submit your script to Gradescope as `q8.sh` and make sure you describe your approach in `q8.txt`.

 **Q9 (10 pts):** We would like to determine the employer that offers the highest total compensation in the first year, which includes the values of `annual_base_pay`, `signing_bonus`, `annual_bonus` and `stock_value_bonus`, as well as the corresponding value of total first-year compensation.
-Use each of the four methods above **on the transformed dataset you obtained in Question 8** to obtain an answer and submit your answer as `q9.csv`, with one record per line (each record should have two columns - the employer name and the total first-year compensation).
+Use each of the three methods above **on the transformed dataset you obtained in Question 8** to obtain an answer and submit your answer as `q9.csv`, with one record per line (each record should have two columns - the employer name and the total first-year compensation).

 [*Back to top*](#table-of-contents)

 # Part 3: Working across formats (40 points)

 In this part you will look at music data in different formats (CSV, JSON, and text) and answer questions on the data.
-You will have to use one or more of the data wrangling tools we covered above to clean your data, as well as any of the tools we covered in lab1 (*i.e.,* SQL and Pandas) to perform queries over the clean data.
+You will have to use both the Unix tools we covered above and Pandas to clean and perform queries over the clean data.

 You may find that using a common format (*e.g.,* CSV or JSON) for the cleaned datasets will significantly help you integrate them.
 Functions such as [`pandas.read_json()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html) may also come in handy.